 - § 11.15 Erosion Control Violations.
-In addition to civil penalties described in Section § 11.11, violations may be enforced by on-site control activities to mitigate existing violations and prevent future violations to the greatest extent possible, as follows:

-- § 11.15.2.....I f the repair is not performed or violations continue, the inspector will issue a stop work order on the project that will remain in effect until the violation is repaired to the requirements stated in these Rules and Regulations;

-- § 11.15.3.....I f the violation is not remedied or the person fails to commence diligently remedying the violation within 24 hours, the District may enter upon the property to abate the violation; or - § 11.16 Emergency Action.
+In addition to civil penalties described in Section § 11.11, violations may be enforced by on-site control activities to mitigate existing violations and prevent future violations to the greatest extent possible, as follows: - § 11.15.1.....
+Initial violations will result in a written description of requirements for repair of the problem and a time period for compliance as included in the initial notice. - § 11.15.2 If the repair is not performed or violations continue, the inspector will issue a stop work order on the project that will remain in effect until the violation is repaired to the requirements stated in these Rules and Regulations; - § 11.15.3....
+If the violation is not remedied or the person fails to commence diligently remedying the violation within 24 hours, the District may enter upon the property to abate the violation; or - § 11.15.4 Notwithstanding anything herein to the contrary, if the District reasonably believes the violation constitutes an emergency or other circumstance requiring immediate action, the District may take reasonable and necessary remedial action with or without notice to the owner as deemed appropriate by the District considering the circumstance.

+- § 11.16 Emergency Action.
 Notwithstanding anything herein to the contrary, if the District reasonably believes the violation constitutes an emergency or other circumstance requiring immediate action, the District may take reasonable and necessary remedial action with or without notice to the owner as deemed appropriate by the District considering the circumstance. - § 11.17 Costs to Remedy.
 Any costs incurred by the District to remedy a violation shall be paid by the owner. - § 11.18 Additional Charges.
-If the required repairs are not completed within the specified time frame or if violations continue that require additional site visits, additional daily charges described in Section 11.11 will be assessed to the owner of the property.

-- § 11.19 Abatement.
+If the required repairs are not completed within the specified time frame or if violations continue that require additional site visits, additional daily charges described in Section 11.11 will be assessed to the owner of the property. - § 11.19 Abatement.
 Nothing herein shall prevent the District, following five (5) days written notice to the discharger and discharger's failure to act, from entering upon the property and disconnecting, sealing, or otherwise abating any unauthorized connection to the stormwater or system discharger violating any permit, these Rules and Regulations, or water quality standards.
 As part of this power, the District may perform tests upon the property to trace sources of water quantity or water quality violation. - § 11.20 Compromise or Settlement of Civil Penalty.
 At any time, subsequent to service of a written notice of assessment of civil penalty, the General Manager may compromise or settle any unpaid civil penalty at any amount that the General Manager deems appropriate.
 Any compromise or settlement executed by the General Manager shall be final.
-In determining whether a penalty should be compromised or settled, the General Manager may consider the following:
+In determining whether a penalty should be compromised or settled, the General Manager may consider the following: - § 11.20.1.....
+New information obtained through further investigation or provided by Respondent that relates to the penalty determination factors; - § 11.20.2 The effect of compromise or settlement on deterrence;

-§ 11.20.1N ew information obtained through further investigation or provided by Respondent that relates to the penalty determination factors; § 11.20.2 § 11.20.3 hether Respondent has or is willing to employ adequate means to correct the violation or maintain compliance; § 11.20.4 hether Respondent has had any previous penalties that have been compromised or settled; § 11.20.5 hether the compromise or settlement would be consistent with the District's goal of protecting the public health and environment as set forth in Section 11.3; and § 11.20.6 he relative strengths or weaknesses of the District's case. § 11.21 Stipulated Penalties.
-Nothing in these Rules and Regulations shall affect the ability of the District to include stipulated penalties in an MAO or any other agreement.
+- § 11.20.4 Whether Respondent has had any previous penalties that have been compromised or settled; - § 11.20.5....
+Whether the compromise or settlement would be consistent with the District's goal of protecting the public health and environment as set forth in Section 11.3; and

+§ 11.20.6 The relative strengths or weaknesses of the District's case.